-The void Spellman feels ties in to the main plot of the show –– when exiled former high priest Faustus Blackwood releases the Eldrich Terrors.
-These are the universe’s worst forms of evil: perversion, weirdness, darkness, resurrection, endlessness and the Void.
+The void Spellman feels ties into the main plot of the show –– when exiled former high priest Faustus Blackwood releases the Eldrich Terrors.
+These are the universe’s worst forms of evil: perversion, weirdness, darkness, resurrection, endlessness, and the Void.
 Spellman and her crew defeat all of the terrors except the Void.
 It represents hollowness and nothingness and I think the writers did a great job using it as a metaphor in describing Spellman’s emotions.
 But, from episode six to the end of the series the plot gets sloppy.

 Spellman and Morningstar are told by the celestial angel Metatron that they must merge together in order to stop the other realms from colliding with one another (it doesn’t happen).
 Then Spellman takes Nick back, just as she finally moves on with her life.
 Mambo Marie, the voodoo priestess that Aunt Zelda falls for, is really a voodoo master of the dead and leaves to guard them.
 Randomly, the writers tell us that Roz is a witch and comes from a long line of psychic witches.
-Ending the season –– the crew defeats Blackwood, the Void is destroyed, Greendale is safe, but Spellman and Morningstar die. *SPOILERS* They die because the Void is inside Spellman and in order to save the town, she had to be cut open.
+At ending the season –– the crew defeats Blackwood, the Void is destroyed, and Greendale is safe, but Spellman and Morningstar die. *SPOILERS* They die because the Void is inside Spellman and in order to save the town, she had to be cut open.
 Lilith gets revenge on Lucifer by killing him and taking his celestial power, thus ruling hell.
 Nick kills himself to be with Spellman in the afterlife.

 I wish Netflix had allowed them to do a season five so we could get answers to those questions.
 I also wish they hadn’t killed off Sabrina because it made no sense.
-Nevertheless, great cast and I hope they all rise in their careers after this.
+Nevertheless, great cast, and I hope they all rise in their careers after this.
 Especially Ambrose (played by Chance Perdomo).
-He’s cute, young and talented.
+He’s cute, young, and talented.